Barley & Sage

 • Preheat the oven to 400°F.

-• Cut the strawberries in quarters and add to a shallow baking dish.
+• Wash and hull the strawberries and cut in quarters.
+Then add to a shallow baking dish.
 Sprinkle with sugar and balsamic vinegar and toss to coat.

 • Roast for 20-25 minutes or until the strawberries have softened and the sauce has thickened slightly.